FireDynamics/LEDSmokeAnalysis/ledsa/README.md

 How to use LEDSA:

-Make ledsa.py available on your operating system.
-The easiest way is to copy it into your working directory.

-Set your PYTHONPATH to find led_helper.py, ledsa.py and ledsa_conf.py so they can be imported
+Set your PYTHONPATH to find the ledsa folder so the package can be imported.
+Now, the package can be accessed via import ledsa.
+The easiest way to use ledsa is by executing the main script.
+To do it, use the -m flag for python to search for executable packages.

 If you don't have a configuration file already in your working directory, run python ledsa.py -config